wp-plugins/google-news/readme.txt

 1. Widget in action under the Prosumer theme.
 Note the mouseover showing additional text from the news item.
 2. The admin options page of the widget.
-3. Inline example under the Prosumer theme, replacing <!--google-news--> in content.
+3. Inline example under the Prosumer theme, replacing &lt;!--google-news--&gt; in content.

 == Changelog ==